Biased Dreams: Limitations to Epistemic Uncertainty Quantification in Latent Dynamics Models: Problem Evaluation

+\paragraph{Latent Dynamics Rollouts.} For each of the $K$ ID and OOD initial states, we evaluate $R$ closed-loop posterior-informed and $R$ closed-loop prior rollouts of length $T=50$.
+These rollout types provide complementary views of the learned dynamics: Closed-loop posterior-informed rollouts leverage observation-updated latent states for the most informed transition prediction, whereas closed-loop prior rollouts evaluate predictive behavior during imagination.
+Actions are selected greedily, while dynamics predictions remain stochastic.
+We set the number of rollouts to $R=10$.

-\paragraph{Computation of Physical Discrepancy.} Physical discrepancy is measured as the mean $\ell_1$ distance between predicted and ground-truth body positions, where ground truth is obtained by simulating the predicted action sequence from a given start state.
+\paragraph{Computation of Proprioceptive Discrepancy.} Proprioceptive discrepancy is measured as the mean $\ell_1$ distance between predicted and ground-truth body positions, where ground truth is obtained by simulating the predicted action sequence from a given proprioceptive start state.